|Miscanthus sinensis||Miscanthus saccariflorus|

 There are twenty species in this genus, some of which can form intergeneric hybrids with Saccharum(sugar cane).
 M. floridulus is a significant weed species in warm climates (Watson and Dallwitz, 1992).
 The genus is recognized as having 14 species (Hodkinson et al., 1997), with interspecific hybridization being common and giving rise to many sterile hybrids (Scally et al., 2001).
 Miscanthus is naturalized throughout much of Europe, and in tropical and subtropical areas it is generally considered to be a weed of disturbed areas (Scally et al., 2001).

-Use this link for a two-page printable fact sheet (.doc) on Miscanthus.
+Download a two-page printable fact sheet (pdf) on Miscanthus.

 Andersson, N. J. 1855.
 Om de med Saccharum beslägtade genera. Öfvers Kungl.
 Vet.
 Adad.
 Förh.
 Stockholm, 12:151-168.

 Hodkinson, T. R., S. A. Renvioze, and M. W. Chase.
 1997.
 Systematics of Miscanthus p189-97.
 In: M. J. Bullard et al. (ed.)
 Biomass and Bioenergy crops.
 Aspects of Biology 49.
 Assoc. of App.
 Biolo.
 Warwick, UK.